 Swipe on a Pinky-Nude Lip

-Lip shades traditionally marketed as nude have a history of only suiting white skin.
+Lip shades traditionally marketed as nude have a history of only suiting white skin, although that is slowly changing.
 Remember that nude encompasses all skin tones, and your perfect nude is whatever product you feel best matches your unique skin.
 For me, it's Dior Lip Glow Color Reviver Balm in 001 Pink ($34).

 Add Some Hair Accessories